Chicken-in-a-Can/cscOS/README.md

    - Python
    - NodeJS
  - Relatively easy to use with KDE, Firefox, Konsole, SDDM, and other additional software
- - Single arg support on build script
+ - Single arg support on build script to allow for last-minute package additions

 ## Build & install
  1. Run `./build`